FY2026 EE Appropriations

 Addressing complex and urgent environmental problems requires an informed and engaged citizenry.
-Federal environmental education (EE) programs through the EPA and NOAA have been crucial in funding local education initiatives that help students and the general public participate in community decisions about environmental issues.
+Federal environmental education (EE) programs through the EPA and NOAA have been crucial in funding state and local education initiatives that help students and the general public participate in community-based solutions to environmental issues.

 Each year, we ask educators and advocates to join us in asking Congress to include these essential programs in the federal budget.
 We do this by urging Senators and Representatives to sign on to “Dear Colleague” letters in support of funding levels for the key programs described below.
 Take action today to help secure the future of environmental education!

-For the fiscal year 2026 Federal Appropriations (Updated “Take Action Tools” coming soon!), we seek to maintain funding for each of these priority programs.
+For the fiscal year 2026 Federal Appropriations, we seek to maintain level funding for each of these priority programs.

 Take Action Tools